 What happens during the first treatment?

-On your visit for this procedure, we first draw some blood from you (just like having a blood test at the lab).
+On your visit for this procedure, we draw some blood from you (just like having a blood test at the lab).
 This then goes through a special preparation that takes only about half an hour.
-This preparation concentrates the platelets in your blood, which are the cells that carry the growth factors and healing cells for repair and regeneration of your tissues.
-At the same time, you are given some numbing cream to apply to the area to prevent any pain sensation.
+This preparation concentrates the platelets in your blood, which are the cells that carry the growth factors and healing cells to repair and regenerate the tissues.
+At the same time, you are given numbing cream to apply to the area to prevent any pain sensation.

 The concentrated cells (PRP) are then injected in to a special part of the vagina (the G-spot) and also in to the clitoris.
 Most women find these injections painless after the numbing cream.
-The results of increased sensitivity will sometimes happen very quickly, but, as this is basically a healing, or regenerating process, you have to allow 6-8 weeks for a true response.
+The results of increased sensitivity will sometimes happen very quickly, but for the full healing or regenerating process, you have to allow 6-8 weeks for a true response.

 The big advantage here is that there are no drugs or medications, just using your own blood.
 The procedure can be repeated if it loses its effect.
 There is no downtime or recovery time.
 For menopausal women there is no worry about using vaginal oestrogen.
 For urinary incontinence, it often stops the need for medications, many of which have quite unpleasant side effects.